Siftah/get_iplayer/documentation.md

 **[[Click Here for All External Program Options|manpage#External-Program-Options]]**

 Several external programs can be used by get\_iplayer.
-The required programs for each mode and type are listed [here](download.html/#External%20Program%20Requirements).
+The required programs for each mode and type are listed [[here|installation#External%20Program%20Requirements]].
 The following options are used to specify the exact path so that get\_iplayer knows where they are.
 If they are already in $PATH then there is no need to specify them:

+    --rtmpdump
+    --ffmpeg
     --mplayer
-    --rtmpdump
     --atomicparsley
-    --vlc
     --id3v2
-    --lame
-    --ffmpeg

 e.g. to save the ffmpeg location to your default settings in Windows (you don’t need to do this if you use the get\_iplayer installer):